-- For digests - ▶ Recall: these aren't actually MACs but they get used that way occasionally - ▶ Recall: you will know the input, i.e. you will have at least one digest:message pair - You need to identify digest algorithm length usually gives it away; also see tools like cothan/hashdetector - ▶ You may need to identify the salt also hashcat can do this - ► For HMAC- MD5, SHA1, SHA256, SHA512: - hashcat can crack the key or salt given a hmac:message pair - Software exploitation, 'confused deputy' - Software exploitation could enable control of what messages are sent by a piece of SW designed to send mac:message pair. - ▶ Is a successful forgery attack unless other software-integrity measures are taken.
+- O Recall: these aren't actually MACs but they get used that way occasionally - Recall: you will know the input, i.e. you will have at least one digest+message pair - You need to identify digest algorithm length usually gives it away; also see tools like cothan/hashdetector - You may need to identify the salt also hashcat can do this

+• For HMAC- MD5, SHA1, ...:

+- O hashcat can crack the key or salt given a hmac+message pair - Software exploitation, 'confused deputy' - Software exploitation could enable control of what messages are sent by a piece of SW designed to send mac+message pairs. - Yields a successful forgery attack unless other software-integrity measures are taken.